Submissions

 How to pitch

-If you would like to publish an article with us, please send us a query first.
-This should be no more than three short paragraphs, which should include:
+If you would like to publish an article in Binding Hook, please send us a pitch of no more than three short paragraphs, including:

-Decisions are made by a board of editors.
-Send your pitch to the editorial team at pitch@bindinghook.com
+Decisions are made by our editorial team.
+Send your pitch to [email protected].

 Guidelines for submissions